-It’s also worth noting that the foam feels a little lighter and fluffier than some of the older tempurpedic styles that you can feel stuck in.
-So although you do sink in, and the motion transfer is minimal, it’s still easy to roll over and change sleeping position.
+It’s also worth noting that the foam feels a little lighter and fluffier than some of the older Tempurpedic styles that you can feel stuck in.
+So although you do sink in, and the motion transfer is minimal, it’s still easy to roll over and change your sleeping position.

 Cooler than other memory foam mattresses

-Puffy says that their patent-pending cooling cloud layer is made of gel-infused foam that disperses heat through convection and conduction.
-They also claim it has considerably better air flow than other memory foam mattresses.
+Puffy says that their cooling cloud foam layer is made of gel-infused foam that disperses heat through convection and conduction.
+They also claim it has considerably better airflow than other memory foam mattresses.

-The climate-adaptive regulation layer is designed to provide consistency of form in any weather.
+The climate comfort layer is designed to provide consistency of form in any weather.
 It’s apparently temperature and humidity resistant, so it doesn’t contract in cold weather or expand in warm weather.
-And that means it provides the same pressure-relief all year round.
+And that means it provides the same pressure relief all year round.

-But does it actually work, especially as there are other layers which don’t have these seemingly magical properties?
+But does it actually work, especially as there are other layers that don’t have these cooling properties?

-We got our mattress in the cold New York winter, so the cooling layer wasn’t important (I’ll update this review next September!).
+We got our mattress in the cold New York winter, so the cooling layer wasn’t important.
 The cushioning seemed great though, so if there was a worry about it contracting and becoming harder, it wasn’t apparent.

 As spring rolled in, we also cranked up the heating to test the cooling.
 And we came to the same conclusion: it does feel subjectively cooler under the body than previous memory foam mattresses we’ve slept on.

-So I think the Puffy Lux strikes the right balance between the excellent support provided by memory foam and the desire most people have to avoid excessive heat under their body.
+So I think the Puffy Lux has a good balance between the body support provided by memory foam and the desire many people have to avoid excessive heat under their body.

 Stain-resistant cover that’s machine washable